-Rapid Response Event Number - Assigned by WRC, this federally-mandated marker, provides a unique number to connect activities and individuals with a specific company's layoff or closure event.
+Rapid Response Event Number - Generated by the Statewide Rapid Response Program Manager when services will be provided to an individual.
+This federally-mandated marker, provides a unique number to connect a specific company's layoff or closure with the Rapid Response services provided to individuals and recorded in SCWOS.
 This is not the IRS issued Federal Employer Identification Number (FEIN).

-Rapid Response Video - Capturing key information most relevant and requested by affected workers, this resource provides a summary of programs and services in which they may be eligible.
+Rapid Response Video / PowerPoint Presentation - Capturing key information most relevant and requested by affected workers, this resource provides a summary of programs and services in which they may be eligible.